-Section 3.
-When a recognized community planning group is unable to fill a vacancy within the 120 days, as specified above, and the planning group has more than twelve members, the planning group shall either leave the seat vacant until the next planning group election, or amend its bylaws to permit decreased membership to a minimum of twelve members.
-If a vacancy remains for more than 60 days from the time a vacancy is declared, and the planning group has less than 12 members in good standing, the planning group shall report in writing the efforts made to fill the vacancy to the City.
-If, after 60 additional days, the planning group membership has not reached 12 members, the planning group will be deemed inactive and the City shall notify the City Council that the planning group will be inactive until it has attained at least 12 members in good standing.
-The City shall assist with the planning group election in the attempt to regain the minimum Policy membership requirement of 12 members.
+- Section 3.
+When a recognized ecommunity planning group is unable to fill a vacancy within the 120 days, as specified above, and there are more planning group has more than twelve members in good standing, the planning group shall either leave the seat vacant until the next regular planning group election, or amend its bylaws to permit decreased membership to a minimum of twelve members.
+If a vacancy remains for more than 60 days from the time a vacancy is declared, and the community planning group has less than 12 members. - in good standing, the planning group shall report in writing the efforts made to fill the vacancy to the City.
+If, after 60 additional days, the community planning group membership has not reached 12 members, the planning group will be deemed inactive and the City shall notify the City Council that the community planning group will be inactive until it has attained at least 12 members in good standing.
+The City shall assist with the community planning group election in the attempt to regain the minimum Policy membership requirement of 12 members.